KEO-cls-eedi/specification/doc/clseedi.md

 * `limits` - the current status of the limits for consumption and production
 * `failsafes` - the current failsafe values for consumption and production
+* `fallbacks` - the fallback values for consumption and production curves
 * `tariffs` - energy prices over time
-* `configuration` - the configuration of the local system
+* `constraints` - the constraints of the local system
 * `supportedEebusUseCases` - an array of EEBUS use cases the local device supports
 * `measurements` - measurement values from potentially different sources
 * `demands` - power demand forecasts from the local device